19hours/sg-statutes/Acts/Environmental Public Health Act.md

 (b) where the driver of a motor vehicle is alleged or is suspected to be guilty of the offence under this section —

-(i) the owner of the motor vehicle shall give such information as he may be required to give by a police officer or an authorised officer as to the identity and address of the person who was driving the motor vehicle at or about the time of the alleged offence and such other information as the police officer or authorised officer may require; and
+(i) the owner of the motor vehicle shall give such information as he may be required to give by a police officer or an authorised officer as to the identity and address of the person who, at or about the time of the alleged offence, was the driver of the motor vehicle and such other information as the police officer or authorised officer may require; and

+[Act 15 of 2014 wef 01/04/2014]

-(ii) any other person who was or should have been in charge or in control of the motor vehicle shall, if so required, give any information which it is in his power to give, and which may lead to the identification of the driver.
+(ii) any other person who was or should have been in charge or in control of the motor vehicle at or about the time of the alleged offence shall, if so required, give any information which it is in his power to give, and which may lead to the identification of the driver.

 [22/99; 4/2002]

+[Act 15 of 2014 wef 01/04/2014]

-(4) Any person who fails to comply with subsection (3)(b)(i) or (ii) within 14 days of the date on which the information was required from him shall be guilty of an offence unless he proves to the satisfaction of the court that he did not know and could not with reasonable diligence have ascertained the information required.
+(4) Any person who, without reasonable excuse, fails to comply with subsection (3)(b) within 14 days after the date on which the information was required from him shall be guilty of an offence.

-[22/99]
+[Act 15 of 2014 wef 01/04/2014]

+(5) A person is not excused from giving any information required of him by subsection (3)(b) on the ground that the disclosure of the information might tend to incriminate the person.

+[Act 15 of 2014 wef 01/04/2014]

 ### Prohibition against dumping and disposing